ForestAdmin/lumber/README.md

 Lumber is a CLI tool that helps you create your backend application in minutes.
 At its core, Lumber has been designed with a modular architecture that leverages a set of plugins.

-For example, this means it takes one command to get a REST API, a GraphQL API or a fully operational Admin Panel.
+For example, it takes one command to get a REST API, a GraphQL API or a fully operational Admin Panel.

 ## Install